Cuban dissident movement: Democratic decline

+On July 26, 1963, Fidel Castro declared that military conscription would be applied universally to all males between ages 16 and 44.
 Homosexuals as well as other "deviant" groups who were excluded from military conscription, were forced to conduct their compulsory military service in work camps called "Military Units to Aid Production" in the 1960s, and were subjected to political "reeducation".
 Some of Castro's military commanders brutalized the inmates.